dominikb1888/GBAC/README.md

 #### Develop your Personal Brand

-1. Build your personal online profile for professional networking
+- [x] Build your personal online profile for professional networking
-3. Define topics of interest and communication for your professional outreach
+- [x] topics of interest and communication for your professional outreach
-4. Ideate on a personal branding strategy
+- [ ] Ideate on a personal branding strategy

 #### Help you become productive as a developer

-5. Work on understanding your operating system and customising it
+- [ ] Work on understanding your operating system and customising it
-6. Developing time management and productivity strategies
+- [ ] Developing time management and productivity strategies
-7. Get to know how to use developer tools
+- [ ] Get to know how to use developer tools

 ## Materials